top of page

 • Reading: daily promotes imagination and storytelling skills, an understanding of the world around us, fact vs. fiction, active listening, and language and vocabulary.

-Tools to assist in social interactions:
+And utilize these social-emotional tools to help assist social interactions:

 • Size of the problem: Problems and conflict occur frequently, and come in different sizes.
 Some small, and can be solved quickly and independently, and some time a bit longer to solve and require the help of an adult.
 Others take a longer time to solve and require a specially trained professional (such as police or firefighter).
 Reactions also come in different sizes.
 Together we help teach self-regulation and match reactions to problem sizes.

 • Flexible/stuck thinking: A flexible thinker is able to consider other options and strategies.
-They are able to adapt ot a changed plan or give up a personal goal for the good of a group plan, or other individual.
+They are able to adapt to a changed plan or give up a personal goal for the good of a group plan, or other individual.
 A stuck thinker is rigid and struggles to see the perspective of others.
 Stuck thinkers can become frustrated and act on their frustration causing others to have negative thoughts and feelings about them.
 Stuck thinkers interrupt the flow of group play.

 • Thinking thoughts and feeling feelings: We all have thoughts and feelings.
 We have thoughts and feelings about ourselves and others.
 Sometimes we can make a guess about a person's thoughts or feelings based on their expression, but to truly know what they are thinking or feeling they need to tell us with words.